 Even though The Kohn Law Firm focuses on Colorado Springs DUI cases, we thought you’d be interested in the following information

-Two new studies1 recently released by federal authorities reveal some sobering findings about impaired driving and DUI trends in the U.S.
+Two studies recently released by US federal authorities reveal some sobering findings about impaired driving and DUI trends in the U.S.

 These studies, conducted by the National Highway Traffic Safety Administration (NHTSA), focused on analyzing crash data and surveying motorists in order to determine:

 - How risky it is for motorists to drive drunk (i.e., with BACs of 0.08) versus to drive while stoned (i.e., under the influence of marijuana)

 - Whether impaired driving in the U.S. is on the rise